 Staff anticipates the project schedule to generally be as follows:

 • Right of way agreement with cities, Spring 2012

 • Environmental process: March–Nov.
 2012

 • Start construction: Spring 2014

 In Minnetonka, council member Bob Ellingson voted against the preliminary layout.

-This was the first decision made since an informational meeting for this project was hosted on Jan.
+This was the first decision made since an was hosted on Jan.
 24.